Alluxio/alluxio/docs/en/contributor/Contributor-Tools.md

 We recommend using IntelliJ IDEA to contribute to Alluxio.
 Eclipse can also be used.
 Instructions for setting up both IDEs can be found below.

-> Note: Alluxio 2.2 moved generated gRPC proto source files into `alluxio/core/transport/target/generated-sources/protobuf/`.
-You will need to mark the directory as a source folder for Eclipse to resolve the source files.

 ### IntelliJ IDEA

 To use IntelliJ IDEA to contribute to Alluxio, simply open IntelliJ and select "Import existing project".